SESNZ CONFERENCE now 2022

-The 2021 Sport and Exercise Science New Zealand (SESNZ) conference will be hosted in partnership with the AUT Sports Performance Research Institute New Zealand (SPRINZ) and School of Sport and Recreation at Auckland University of Technology (AUT).
+The 2021 Sport and Exercise Science New Zealand (SESNZ) conference has been deferred to 2022 but will still be hosted in partnership with the AUT Sports Performance Research Institute New Zealand (SPRINZ) and School of Sport and Recreation at Auckland University of Technology (AUT).
+The new date will be posted as soon as possible and Earlybird registration has been extended.

 Conference highlights include: